 Approach: Kansas State University's approach has been to expand the Conference on Hazardous Waste Research to include issues of technology transfer and training.
-The conference is hosted in alternate years by other universities.
+Other universities host the conference in alternate years.

-Status: The 13th Annual Conference on Hazardous Waste Research was held in Snowbird, Utah, May 18-21, 1998, with more than 200 people participating.
+Status: The 14th Annual Conference on Hazardous Waste Research was held in St. Louis, Missouri, May 25-27, 1999, with more than 200 people participating.
 Researchers from around the country and abroad attended the conference to present and hear papers, participate in panel discussions, and view posters and exhibits.
-The 1998 conference involved 26 sponsors and cooperating supporters, seven of whom provided substantial funding.
-The 1999 Conference on Hazardous Waste Research will be held in St. Louis, Missouri, on May 25-27, 1999.
-It will be co-sponsored by the South/Southwest HSRC and other cofunding organizations.
-The 1998 conference proceedings are being prepared for publication on the Internet and in print form.
+The 1999 conference involved several co-sponsors and cooperating supporters, including the U.S. EPA, American Society of Civil Engineers, National Institute of Environmental Health Sciences, Mine Waste Technology Program, Colorado School of Mines, Integrated Petroleum Environmental Consortium, and the Waste-management, Education and Research Consortium.
+The 2000 Conference on Hazardous Waste Research will be held in Denver, Colorado, May 23-25, 2000.
+It will be co-sponsored by other co-funding organizations.
+The 1999 conference proceedings are being prepared for publication on the Internet and in print form.